mui/material-ui/docs/pages/api/root-ref.md

 # RootRef API

 <p class="description">The API documentation of the RootRef React component.
-Learn more about the properties and the CSS customization points.</p>
+Learn more about the props and the CSS customization points.</p>

 ```js
 import { RootRef } from '@material-ui/core';